South Union Township, Pennsylvania

 South Union Township is a township in Fayette County, Pennsylvania, United States.
-The population was 10,895 at the 2020 census, an increase over the figure of 10,681 tabulated in 2010.
+The population was 10,897 at the 2020 census, an increase over the figure of 10,681 tabulated in 2010.

-Communities within the township include Hopwood, Hatfield, Hutchinson, Chadville, South Uniontown, Leith, and Revere.
+Communities within the township include Hatfield, Hutchinson, Chadville, South Uniontown, Leith, Revere, and parts of East Uniontown and Hopwood.

 South Union Township contains the larger two of the three Uniontown area shopping districts.
 The largest, centered on the Uniontown Mall, is located just outside the Uniontown city limits.
 Another important shopping area is called Walnut Hill and is located in Hatfield.
 The Laurel Highlands School District serves this township.

 History

 South Union Township was formed from Union Township in 1851.

 Union Township was created in 1783, one of Fayette County's original townships.
 The borough of Uniontown was taken from it in 1796, and a part of Wharton Township was added to it in 1802.
-In 1851 Union Township was split along the National Road into North Union and South Union townships.
+In 1851, Union Township was split along the National Road into North Union and South Union townships.

 The Hopwood-Miller Tavern, Thomas Gaddis Homestead, Morris-Hair Tavern, Monroe Tavern, and Summit Hotel are listed on the National Register of Historic Places.